by Texas Homesteader ~

 Sadly I ended up throwing away the ones I had left in the pantry.
 Have I mentioned how much I hate to waste food??
 I’m not gonna make the same mistake this time!

-So I put on a pot of water to boil and started processing those carrots.
+I put on a pot of water to boil and started processing those carrots.
 I typically peel them because in my experience the peels can have a slightly bitter taste.
-A quick peeling and trimming the ends and then I plopped them in the bowl.
+A quick peeling and trimming the ends and I checked on the boiling water.

 While we’re waiting I’ll continue processing those carrots.
 I don’t want the carrots very big because I’ll be dropping them into my simmering Endless Soup this winter.